rawskijon/academic-kickstart/content/home/projects.md

 {{% alert note %}}
 See [full list of publications]({{< ref "/publication/_index.md" >}}).

-I try to make all of my published work available for free and Green open-access online, on this website and/or on a centralized, well-archived repository.
-You can check if your own work meets this criteria via the <a href="https://dissem.in/">Dissemin Project</a>
+I try to make all of my work accessible and Green open-access, on this website and/or some other repository.
+You can check your own work via the <a href="https://dissem.in/">Dissemin Project</a>
 {{% /alert %}}